svn2github/ixo-usb-jtag/usb_jtag/trunk/device/cpld/readme.txt

 valid for the PLCC-44 variant of EPM7064.
-For testing, I just wired a FT245 module (as it is available directly from FTDI and several distributors) directly to an EPM7064, and added only a few external resistors in series with the JTAG I/O pins; I didn't draw detailed schematics yet because the connections can be completely taken from FTDI datasheets.
-For more flexibility, you should add level shifter and some protection circuit on the JTAG I/O.
+For testing, I just wired a FT245 module (as it is available directly from FTDI and several distributors) directly to an EPM7064, and added only a few external resistors in series with the JTAG I/O pins.
+I didn't draw detailed schematics yet because the connections can be completely taken from FTDI datasheets.

+To match the logic voltage levels of my specific target, I chose an EPM7064SLC44-10 with 5V I/O. There are others that use 3.3V etc.  For more flexibility, you should add level shifter and some protection circuit on the JTAG I/O.

-Please note that this CPLD code is NOT the same as in an Altera USB-Blaster, but behaves very similar.
+Please note that this CPLD code is NOT the same as in an Altera USB-Blaster, it just behaves very similar.
 It's very probable that logic of real USB-Blaster performs better than this design.

 Changes since initial release on 2006-04-23: